What are the most important SEO terms? An overview

-The anchor text (also known as link text) is the clickable text of a hyperlink that is integrated into a website.
+The anchor text (also known as link text) is the clickable text of a hyperlink that is embedded in a website.
 An anchor text is usually highlighted and if you click on it, you will be forwarded to the target URL.
-The target URL and the anchor text are shown separately and the reader only sees the selected anchor text on the website, and not the URL.
+The target URL and the anchor text are shown separately.
+The reader only sees the selected anchor text on the page, and not the URL.

 The URL and anchor text are integrated into the source code like this:

-In this example, the website visitor would only see the term ‘anchor text’.
+In this example, the visitor would only see the term ‘anchor text’.

-• non-money-non-branded anchor text (doesn’t contain a brand, a company name, or money keywords.
+- non-money-non-branded anchor text (doesn’t contain a brand, a company name, or money keywords.
 Many of these word combinations come across as more natural than money or compound anchor texts, which can seem more like advertisements.
-Examples: ‘read more information here’ or ‘click here’)
+Examples include ‘read more information here’ or ‘click here’)

 Backlink

-The word ‘backlink’ describes inbound links, which lead from website A to website B. These inbound links are important for websites since they have a positive influence on the search engine ranking.
+The word backlink describes an inbound link, which leads from website A to website B. These inbound links are important for a website since they have a positive influence on the search engine ranking.
 A backlink from a topic-relevant and trustworthy site (Google determines the quality factor) is counted as a recommendation by the search engine and increases the site’s trust value.
 The higher the trust value (also known as TrustRank), the more reliable Google rates the links that come from this website.
 A site’s backlink profile (amount and quality of links) is among the most important ranking factors for Google and other search engines and is a central point of search engine optimisation.

 Black hat SEO

 Black hat SEO describes the unethical use of search engine optimisation strategies.
-The term comes from the Western film genre where the villain wore a black hat and the hero, a white hat (cf. white hat SEO).
+The term comes from the Western film genre where the villain wore a black hat and the hero, a white hat (see white hat SEO).
 This method of SEO involves ignoring the proper guidelines of search engines, such as Google or Bing.
-Spam practices, as well as links generally bought abroad, are used for link building.
-If these methods are discovered, the site will most likely be excluded from the search engine index.
+Spam practices, as well as links generally bought from foreign websites, are used for link building.
+If you get caught doing this, your site will most likely be excluded from the search engine index.

 Crawler